-Home > mydomain > Summary of Servers > myserver
+Home >Preferences >Summary of Environment >Summary of Servers

 System Status

 The System Status panel reports on the number of information, error, and warning messages that have been logged.
 You can view these messages in the server log files, which you can access from the Administration Console at Diagnostics > Log Files.